Dr Richard Dune

 Preparing for the future

-Additionally, investing in staff training and development will be key to ensuring that everyone within the organisation understands and contributes to the goals of the SAF.
+Additionally, investing in staff training and development will be key to ensuring that everyone within the organisation understands and contributes to the SAF's goals.

 Conclusion - A new era of quality care